dylan-roberts-capstone-2021/spock/README.md

 ## spock
 Spock is an application that allows professors to better organize online classes.
 This is especially important in a world where viruses are mutating and making in-person classes hard or impossible to conduct.
 Given that Spock evolves, it is very possible that Spock could be a very useful tool for professors in the future if another lockdown happens as it did in 2020.
-Because of this, itt could be argued that working on Spock contributed to the "common good" of the community here at St. Thomas.
+Because of this, it could be argued that working on Spock contributed to the good old "common good" of the community here at St. Thomas.

 On the Spock application, I touched two distinct areas.
 The first was the development of the settings functionality.
 In this segment of the application I got